starknet-edu/starknet-erc721/README.md

 ```bash
 docker run --rm -it -v ${pwd}:/work --workdir /work shardlabs/cairo-cli:latest
 ```
-## 3. Test that you are able to compile the project
+## Step 3 -Test that you are able to compile the project

 ```bash
 starknet-compile contracts/Evaluator.cairo